semprag/semprag.github.io/internal.md

 1. 'stage' your changes
 2. commit what's staged
 3. pull the latest version from bitbucket
-4. merge your commit with the latest version (only if the latest version is not the same as your version)
+4. merge your commit with the latest version (only required if the latest version is not the same as your version)
 5. push your merged commit to bitbucket

 Let's say you make some changes to `rojas-esponda-v2-edited.tex`.